KXTQ-CD

 KXTQ-CD (channel 46) is a low-power, Class A television station in Lubbock, Texas, United States, affiliated with the Spanish-language network Telemundo.
-It is owned by Gray Media alongside NBC affiliate KCBD (channel 11), CW+ affiliate KLCW-TV (channel 22) and three other low-power stations—MyNetworkTV affiliate KMYL-LD (channel 14), Heroes & Icons affiliate KABI-LD (channel 42), and MeTV affiliate KLBB-LD (channel 48).
-Gray also provides certain services to Fox affiliate KJTV-TV (channel 34) and low-power Class A independent KJTV-CD (channel 32) under a shared services agreement (SSA) with SagamoreHill Broadcasting.
+It is owned by Gray Media alongside NBC affiliate KCBD (channel 11), CW+ affiliate KLCW-TV (channel 22), Fox affiliate KJTV-TV (channel 34), and four other low-power stations.
 The stations share studios at 98th Street and University Avenue in south Lubbock, where KXTQ-CD's transmitter is also located.

 This is the former logo of KXTQ-CD that was used until late 2013.

 News operation

 KXTQ-CD produces newscasts at 5 p.m. and 10 p.m.
 Monday through Friday; they are the only local Spanish-language productions in the market.

+On October 10, 2022, KXTQ started airing a morning show, Noticias Telemundo Texas, which ran from 5 to 7 a.m.
+The program was produced out of KXTX-TV's studios in Fort Worth.
+On November 1, 2024, Noticias Telemundo Texas was discontinued.